lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * MAP DoorWay, an interface for web browsers to be re-directed to other sites based on information in InfoCentral

-## About MERLOT

-MERLOT stands for "Mercury Logistics & Operations Tools"; it is an ever expanding suite of information management utilities programmed into the MAP applications.
-MERLOT is presently divided into five different modules:

-1. Network Central (NetCenter)

-2. Service Center

-3. Facilities Management

-4. Configuration

-5. Self-Service

-The specific use-cases and functions of each will be covered in a later section.

 ## Installation

 ### Database

-MERLOT was written for MySQL-compatible databases, including MariaDB.
+Mercury was written for MySQL-compatible databases, including MariaDB.
 The 'docs' folder in the InfoCentral source code contains several SQL scripts that need to be executed in a database, either newly created or existing.
-It is recommended to run MERLOT in its own database.
+It is recommended to run Mercury in its own database.

 The SQL script named '_init.sql' __must__ be run first.
 Other scripts must be run in the order of roman numerals prefixing the script name; if one or more scripts have the same numeral, they can be run in any order amongst one another.